Kyle Sandilands: Australian Idol

 In 2005, Sandilands replaced Ian "Dicko" Dickson as one of the judges on Network Ten's Australian Idol.
 He continued as a judge on Idol until, just before the premiere of its seventh season, he was dropped from the show in August 2009.
 He was involved in a number of controversies relating to remarks to contestants as his stint as a judge.
 In October 2005, he referred to the eventual 2005 Idol winner Kate DeAraugo's arms as "tuckshop lady arms".
 In September 2006, Sandilands told 2006 runner-up contestant Jessica Mauboy to lose her "jelly belly".
-A year later, Sandilands referred to contestant Bobby Flynn as a "mong" – a derogatory slang term for mongoloid, referring to people suffering from Down syndrome.
+A year later, Sandilands referred to contestant Bobby Flynn as a "mong" – a derogatory slang term for mongoloid, referring to people with Down syndrome.
 Sandilands claimed that he meant no disrespect to those with Down syndrome.
 On 3 August 2009, Network Ten issued a press statement announcing that Sandilands had been sacked from Australian Idol, citing the network's view that the Kyle and Jackie O Show's content was incompatible with the family-oriented image of Idol.

 In September 2022, Sandilands was announced as a returning judge for the Seven Network's revival of the series for 2023.
 He rejoined the show as the only judge from the previous iteration of the show, judging alongside former American Idol judge Harry Connick Jr. as well as singers Meghan Trainor and Amy Shark.
 In late 2023, it was announced that the show had been picked up for a ninth season, set to air in January 2024.
 It was also announced that Sandilands would be returning as a judge alongside Amy Shark, however, Meghan Trainor and Harry Connick Jr. would not be returning.
-In October 2023, Seven officially announced that original Australian idol judge Marcia Hines would be returning as a judge in 2024 alongside Sandilands and Shark, with the show going back to its original 3 judge format.
+In October 2023, Seven officially announced that original Australian idol judge Marcia Hines would be returning as a judge in 2024 alongside Sandilands and Shark, with the show going back to its original three judge format.
+Sandilands quit hosting Australian Idol to shield the Seven Network from a campaign run by Mad Fucking Witches.